 It is not uncommon to find yourself criticized for the slightest thing.
 And that criticism often comes from someone with a past issue with Christianity.

-One day I received a phone call from a physician administrator, “Hi Bob, I have received a complaint about you from one of your patients.
+One day I received a phone call from a physician administrator at our clinic.
+He said, “Hi Bob, I have received a complaint about you from one of your patients.
 He complained about you imposing your faith on him at his last visit.”

-I was surprised.
+The complaint surprised me.
 I remembered the visit and wasn’t sure what I had done.
-I reached out to the man directly: so that I could first ask his forgiveness and second, learn how to avoid offending other patients in the future.
+I phoned the man myself.
+First, I wanted to ask forgiveness for his upset.
+And second to learn how to avoid offending other patients in the future.

 He responded, “Look; when I go to see a doctor, I only want them dealing with my health issues.
 When you left the room, you said, ‘God bless you,’ and that offended me.
-If I want to be preached too, I will go to church.”
+If I want preaching, I will go to church.”

-That patient’s unexpected reaction to such a common expression occurred more than twenty years ago.
-But it proved prophetic to much of the sensitivity (and even oversensitivity!) of today’s culture regarding Christianity.
+That patient’s unexpected reaction occurred twenty years ago.
+But it proved prophetic to today’s cultural sensitivity (and even oversensitivity!) regarding Christianity.

 - Mature Christians are not mentoring younger Christians in constructive and attractive cultural engagement.

-- Many believers have been bullied into silence or are fearful of being criticized.
+- Many believers are bullied into silence or are fearful of criticism.

-Giving refers not just to giving our money but volunteering our time and skills beyond the four walls of the church (e.g., “time, treasure and talents;” see Matt.
+Moreover, giving means volunteering our time and skills.
+And that needs to extend beyond the four walls of the church (e.g., “time, treasure and talents;” see Matt.
 6:21).
 We can: